How to Choose the Right Kitchen Table For Your Family?

-A dining table you choose in three minutes will stick with you for at least three years—from homework scratches to party water rings.
+dining room table you choose in three minutes will stick with you for at least three years—from homework scratches to party water rings.
 The real questions aren’t “round or rectangular,” but how many seats you need, how much daily wear it can handle, and whether you’ll still love it two years from now.
 This guide breaks down sizing formulas, material trade-offs, and room layouts so you pick right once—and stop wrestling with your table.

 Table of Contents